17th BRICS summit: Meetings

 On 6 July 2025, the declaration reaffirmed the BRICS commitment to the BRICS spirit and stated that, building on previous summit achievements, cooperation would be further enhanced under the expanded BRICS framework.
 The focus will be on three pillars: political and security, economic and financial, and cultural and people-to-people exchanges.
 The declaration also announced that India will assume the BRICS rotating chairmanship in 2026 and host the 18th BRICS Leaders Summit.

 On 7 July 2025, the BRICS leaders adopted a declaration on the global governance of artificial intelligence (AI).
 The declaration expressed the desire to promote the establishment of international principles for the development and application of AI technologies that are inclusive, sustainable, and respect human rights.
 The BRICS leaders also passed a declaration calling on the United Nations to take the lead in formulating global rules for AI, emphasizing that this rapidly evolving technology must not deepen inequalities between developed and developing countries.
-The document described AI as a “unique opportunity” to drive inclusive growth, innovation, and sustainability, while warning that without fair governance, it could exacerbate the “digital divide.”The Leaders also discussed the role of digital media cooperation and the importance of public communication in strengthening BRICS visibility globally.The summit underscored the importance of enhancing information exchange and cultural dialogue through joint media and education projects.
+The document described AI as a "unique opportunity" to drive inclusive growth, innovation, and sustainability, while warning that without fair governance, it could exacerbate the "digital divide."